muddymudskipper/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/dataset/resource/index.md

 List, inspect or delete dataset file resources.

-File resources are identified by its name and project ID.
+File resources are identified by their names and project IDs.

 ## dataset resource list